SergioCezar/rascal-compiler/README.md

 ```
 python rascal_compiler.py example.rascal
 ```
+##Output
-Output: The compiler will generate a .mepa file containing the machine code ready to be executed in a MEPA simulator.
+The compiler will generate a .mepa file containing the machine code ready to be executed in a MEPA simulator.

 ## Rascal Code Example